AdithyaSSup/OnlineDeck/README.md

 * The package structure follows a similar pattern, where the service, model, and dao layers are separated into their own package folders.
   Any client, such as a controller or worker, can depend on the implementations provided by these packages.

+* Instead of using a database, the API utilizes an in-memory map that is created and injected into the DAO layer during server creation and startup.

 ## Getting Started
 To get started with this API, you will need to have Golang installed on your machine.
 You can then clone this repository and run the following command: